datacarpentry/image-processing/episodes/03-skimage-images.md

 In [the Image Basics episode]({{page.root}}{% link _episodes/02-image-basics.md %}),
-we learned that images are represented as rectangular arrays of individually-colored square pixels, and that the color of each pixel can be represented as an RGB triplet of numbers.
+we learned that images are represented as rectangular arrays of individually-coloured square pixels, and that the colour of each pixel can be represented as an RGB triplet of numbers.
 On import, skimage stores the information for each pixel in an n-dimensional NumPy arrays.

 The rectangular shape of the array corresponds to the shape of the image, although the order of the coordinates are reversed.
-The "depth" of the array for a full-color image in skimage image is three, with one layer for each of the three channels.
+The "depth" of the array for a full-colour image in skimage image is three, with one layer for each of the three channels.
 The differences in the order of coordinates and the order of the channel layers can cause some confusion,